noveogroup-amorgunov/localizify/README.md

 **Features:**

-- translation and localization
+- Translation and localization
-- interpolation of values to translations
+- Interpolation of values to translations
+- Detect user language in browser and in server requests

 ## Installation